 With the next generation of physics accelerators and detectors, instruments with an analog data rate of a petabyte a second will yield petabytes per year after data selection and compression.
 Even with this high degree of selectivity, revolutionary new approaches to data management and data analysis are needed to allow scientific intuition and intellect deal with the daunting volume of data.
-This notice seeks proposals that address the data intensive research challenges of high energy physics and nuclear physics, including the production environment for distributed data- intensive science, and provide innovative approaches to data analysis environments characterized by having tens to hundreds of scientists simultaneously accessing refined datasets of tens of terabytes.
+This notice seeks applications that address the data intensive research challenges of high energy physics and nuclear physics, including the production environment for distributed data-intensive science, and provide innovative approaches to data analysis environments characterized by having tens to hundreds of scientists simultaneously accessing refined datasets of tens of terabytes.

-HEP POC: Craig Tull, (301)-903-0468 Craig.Tull@science.doe.gov NP POC: Sidney A. Coon, (301)-903-7878 Sidney.A.Coon@science.doe.gov
+HEP POC: Craig Tull, (301)-903-0468 Craig.Tull@science.doe.gov NP POC: Sidney A. Coon, (301)-903-7878 Sidney.A.Coon@science.doe.gov NSF POC: Marvin Goldberg, (703)-292-7374 MGoldber@nsf.gov